 Another thing you should avoid doing is applying/rubbing any harsh chemicals/products over the area (like most acne treatment lotions).

-The best tattoo lotion I’ve ever personally used is a (vegan) tattoo aftercare product called Hustle Butter.
-This stuff works amazingly during the healing process - not only to keep your tattoo really well hydrated but also by soothing any annoying itching and irritation.
+The best tattoo lotion I’ve ever personally used is a vegan aftercare product called After Inked Tattoo Aftercare Lotion.
+This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

-What About Spots On An Older Tattoo
+What About Older Tattoos?

-It’s still also advisable to stay away from harsh chemicals, even when you’re tattoo is well-aged.
+It’s still also advisable to stay away from harsh chemicals, even when your tattoo is well-aged.
 This is because these products can still cause irritation to the area (tattooed skin is always more sensitive than regular skin), and can actually cause the tattoo to fade over time if applied regularly.

-Spots, pimples and acne on a new tattoo shouldn’t cause too much of a problem during the healing process, and shouldn’t create any lasting damage to older tattoo either as long as you refrain from popping and picking at the pimples.
+Spots, pimples and acne on a new tattoo shouldn’t cause too much of a problem during the healing process, and shouldn’t create any lasting damage to older tattoos either, as long as you refrain from popping and picking at the pimples.